History of PlayStation in Timeline

 1994: PlayStation Control Pad Release

-In 1994, the PlayStation control pad was released as the first controller for the original PlayStation, featuring a D-pad, four main select buttons, and shoulder buttons.
+In 1994, the PlayStation control pad was released as the first controller for the original PlayStation.
+It featured a D-pad, 4 main select buttons, and start and select buttons on the face and 'Shoulder buttons' on the top [L1, L2, R1, R2].

 1994: First PlayStation Home Console Release